dy/subscript/plan.md

   + [ ] different config may want parse differently, like versions `1.2.3`
   + [ ] different lang has different number capabilities
 * [x] identifier parser can be configurable:
-  + [ ] we may want to collect all used ids
+  + [ ] we may want to collect all used ids → can be done via AST
-  + [ ] we may want it to return different target (function, string, etc)
+  + [ ] we may want it to return different target (function, string, etc) → can be done via separate eval / AST
   + [ ] or make `a.b.c` identifiers, not operators.
 * [x] don't collect arguments? it slows down parsing and can be done as separate analyzing routine in target DSL.
   * maybe we just need better interop instead (see below)
   + since ids can be collected externally now, it's better to outsource that indeed, to keep point of performance/size.
   ~ same time, since subscript is not just a thing in itself, it would be useful to expose ast.

-* [ ] Should we retain `subscript.eval` and `subscript.parse` for different purpose uses?
+* [x] Should we retain `subscript.eval` and `subscript.parse` for different purpose uses?
   * Alternatively, we can come up with `node` constructor that can either create an eval function or generate AST
-  * Or we can still stuff ast into eval
+  * Or we can still stuff ast into eval, like .id, .of etc.
   * Wasm is still faster for parsing and evaluating.
-Keeping ast it useful.
+Keeping ast is useful.
+  + returning AST from parse method is both fast and useful, rather than single-purpose eval, which can be splitted → eval, as well as compile, map, JSONify, ESify, WASM-compile etc. - are different targets indeed.

-* [ ] Would be nice to provide actual analyzable tree, not just eval function.
+* [x] Would be nice to provide actual analyzable tree, not just eval function.
   + ast enables easier access to underlying tokens (no need to fake id function), no need to store .of, .id etc.
     + that would solve collecting arguments case
   + that would allow different targets by user demand